Warning, this story will make you itch.

 Over-the-Counter Medicated Shampoos and Creams:

 You can find these in any drugstore or grocery store.
-They cost anywhere from $15-25 for a kit, and come with a comb, a medicated shampoo and a cream.
+They cost anywhere from $15-25 for a kit that comes with a comb, medicated shampoo, and a cream.
 Some have sprays you can use on furniture as well.

-The shampoo smells terrible and must sit on their head for awhile.
-After you rinse it out, you then must comb out all of the supposedly dead bugs and nits.
-Many times it will take multiple treatments, and some are saying that lice are now resistant to the current over-the-counter treatments.
+The shampoo smells terrible and must sit on their head for a while.
+After you rinse it out, you must comb out all of the supposedly dead bugs and nits.
+It will often take multiple treatments, and some are saying that lice are now resistant to the current over-the-counter treatments.
 After treating her hair and combing it out, we found that many, many lice were still alive and actually watched them crawl on the towel.

-We also learned that lice can hold their breath, which is why washing and swimming in pools doesn’t kill them.
-Managing Editor Hyacynth also had to deal with lice this summer, and she had great success with this over the counter product.
+We also learned that lice could hold their breath, which is why washing and swimming in pools don’t kill them.
+Hyacynth also had to deal with lice this summer, and she had great success with an over-the-counter product.
 She also found that smothering her head with coconut oil and combing it with a metal nit comb had the same effect–it suffocated the little buggers.
-Nonetheless, it’s better to do a treatment like this a few time for the combing removal alone, as combing is super effective even on its own.
+Nonetheless, it’s better to do a treatment like this a few times for the combing removal alone, as combing is super effective even on its own.
 More on this below.

 There are many non-toxic, at-home treatments you can try.
-Must involved using some sort of oil to suffocate the lice and then combing them out.
+Most involved using some sort of oil to suffocate the lice and then combing them out.